openwrt/packages/net/adblock/files/README.md

 * adblock source list parsing by fast & flexible regex rulesets
 * additional white- and blacklist support for manual overrides
 * quality checks during & after update of adblock lists to ensure a reliable dnsmasq service
-* wan update check, to wait for an active wan uplink before update
 * basic adblock statistics via iptables packet counters for each chain
 * status & error logging to stdout and syslog
 * use of dynamic uhttpd instance as adblock pixel server
+* use of dynamic iptables ruleset for adblock related redirects/rejects
 * openwrt init system support (start/stop/restart/reload)
 * hotplug support, adblock start will be triggered by wan 'ifup' event
-* optional features (disabled by default):
-    * adblock list backup/restore
+* optional: adblock list backup/restore (disabled by default)
-    * debug logging to separate file

 ## Prerequisites
 * [openwrt](https://openwrt.org), tested with latest stable release (Chaos Calmer 15.05) and with current trunk (Designated Driver > r47025)